thiem-dev/cyberSecPlayGround/playground/CyberGames2024/README.md

   - Ghidra - web assembly code and memory inspection

-## Tools that were most used in this CTF

-- lots of files in here use
-  - basecrack
-  - CyberChef, heavy base64, XOR
-  - binwalk, foremost?,
-  - wireshark

 ## You can find the Problem files here (some of them)
 - https://github.com/thiem-dev/ePortfolio-cyberSecPlayGround/tree/main/playground/CyberGames2024/AAproblemFiles